Summing large Pomeron loops in the saturation region: dipole-nucleus collision beyond nonlinear equations: Introduction

-As one can see from \eq{I1} it turns out that BK equation leads to a new dimensional scale: saturation momentum\cite{GLR} which has the following $Y$ dependence\cite{GLR,MUT,MUPE}: \beq Q^2_s\Lb Y, b\Rb\,\,=\,\,Q^2_s\Lb Y=0, b\Rb \,e^{\bas\,\kappa \,Y,-\,\,\frac{3}{2\,\gamma_{cr}} \ln Y } \eeq where $Y=0$ is the initial value of rapidity and $\kappa$ and $\gamma_{cr}$ are determined by the following equations: \beq \kappa \,\,\equiv\,\, \frac{\chi\Lb \gamma_{cr}\Rb}{1 - \gamma_{cr}}\,\,=\,\, - \frac{d \chi\Lb \gamma_{cr}\Rb}{d \gamma_{cr}}~ \eeq where $\chi\Lb \gamma\Rb$ is given by \beq \omega\Lb \bas, \gamma\Rb\,\,=\,\,\bas\,\chi\Lb \gamma \Rb\,\,\,=\,\,\,\bas \Lb 2 \psi\Lb 1\Rb \,-\,\psi\Lb \gamma\Rb\,-\,\psi\Lb 1 - \gamma\Rb\Rb\eeq $\psi(z)$ is the Euler $\psi$ function (see Ref.\cite{RY} formulae {\bf 8.36}).
+As one can see from \eq{I1} it turns out that BK equation leads to a new dimensional scale: saturation momentum\cite{GLR} which has the following $Y$ dependence\cite{GLR,MUT,MUPE}: \beq Q^2_s\Lb Y, b\Rb\,\,=\,\,Q^2_s\Lb Y=0, b\Rb \,e^{\bas\,\kappa \,Y -\,\,\frac{3}{2\,\gamma_{cr}} \ln Y } \eeq where $Y=0$ is the initial value of rapidity and $\kappa$ and $\gamma_{cr}$ are determined by the following equations: \beq \kappa \,\,\equiv\,\, \frac{\chi\Lb \gamma_{cr}\Rb}{1 - \gamma_{cr}}\,\,=\,\, - \frac{d \chi\Lb \gamma_{cr}\Rb}{d \gamma_{cr}}~ \eeq where $\chi\Lb \gamma\Rb$ is given by \beq \omega\Lb \bas, \gamma\Rb\,\,=\,\,\bas\,\chi\Lb \gamma \Rb\,\,\,=\,\,\,\bas \Lb 2 \psi\Lb 1\Rb \,-\,\psi\Lb \gamma\Rb\,-\,\psi\Lb 1 - \gamma\Rb\Rb\eeq $\psi(z)$ is the Euler $\psi$ function (see Ref.\cite{RY} formulae {\bf 8.36}).

 In the next section we show how to reconcile this solution with the fact that the BK equation is summing the 'fan' diagrams of \fig{gen}-a in the BFKL Pomeron calculus.
-We present \eq{I1} as a sum of many Pomerons exchanges and in doing so we find the parton densities $\rho_n$.
+We present \eq{I1} as a sum of many Pomerons exchanges and in doing so we find the dipole densities $\rho_n$.

-In section III we estimate the scattering amplitude using \eq{MPSI} and the parton densities that we found in section II.
+In section III we estimate the scattering amplitude using \eq{MPSI} and the dipole densities that we found in section II.
 In conclusion we summarize our results and discuss possible flaw in our approach,

 \begin{boldmath}